top of page

 Havi Carrillo-Klein

-While studying Environmental Justice and Jewish Studies at Oberlin College, Havi built an on-campus initiative to tackle the toxic polarization arising from the campus conversation on Israel and Palestine.
+During her time at Oberlin College, Havi built an on-campus initiative to tackle the toxic polarization arising from the campus conversation on Israel and Palestine.
 After finishing her undergraduate degree, Havi continued constructing and executing learning cohorts and international travel delegations in her role at Cambridge Heath Ventures, a small consulting firm focused on social impact through bridge building practices.
+She had the privilege of organizing Reform Jews in Ohio through her role as the Religious Action Center’s RAC-OH field organizer prior to moving into her current role at Project Shema.

 Between delegations of artists, philanthropists, college students, corrections officers, labor leaders and more, Havi has worked with a broad range of communities to tackle wedge issues and build strong coalitions of intersecting identities.
-After working closely with corrections and probation officers for several years on bipartisan criminal justice reform, Havi’s work shifted to focus primarily on antisemitism, racism and the way Israel/Palestine shows up as a roadblock in progressive coalitions in the United States.
+Havi is passionate about working with Jewish and Latino communities to address the ways in which Israel and Palestine shows up as a roadblock in progressive coalitions in the United States.

 Havi Carrillo-Klein